JaskRendix/alphacam-patch-matcher/README.md

 The original Patch‑Matcher automated three tasks used in woodworking and CNC routing:

-1. Selecting the closest patch size for a given rectangle
+1. Selecting the closest patch size for a rectangle
-2. Replacing geometry with the matched patch and center hole
+2. Replacing geometry with the matched patch and a center hole
 3. Looking up butterfly inlay parameters (W1–W7, B1–B2)

 This project preserves those behaviors without Alphacam dependencies.